SmartThingsCommunity/smartapp-sdk-nodejs/docs/classes/_pages_decimal_setting_d_.decimalsetting.md

 ▸ **min**(`value`: number): *[DecimalSetting](_pages_decimal_setting_d_.decimalsetting.md)*

-The minumum inclusive value the decimal can be set to.
+The minimum inclusive value the decimal can be set to.

 **Parameters:**